INTERVIEW WITH ROBERT SMITH

 I’d started drawing in London in the late nineties.
 I didn’t have a studio or the money to make other work.
 It was a time of video, installations and so on, drawing was like taking Art back to the dark ages.
 I felt that if you were an artist you should be able to say what you want with a minimum of materials.
 I saw an exhibition at the Whitechapel gallery called ‘Drawing the Line’ curated by Michael Craig-Martin and it was fantastic, ‘old master’ drawings mixed with modern works on paper.
 It had a big effect on me and helped me think about the possibilities of drawing.

-I made a drawing board as large as possible but that would fit under my arm so that I could walk and draw at the same time.
+I made a drawing board as large as possible that would fit under my arm so that I could walk and draw at the same time.
 It took a lot of different approaches, lots of very detailed and complicated layering before I realised that a scribble is all I wanted the drawing to look like, something chaotic and close to instantaneous, but based on observed reality.
+I wanted to have the kind of freedom Pollock had, but where the lines were depicting something observed.
+I was interested in scribbles and doodles as forms of spontaneous and unconscious expression, while also supposedly being the most meaningless, least aesthetically contrived mark-making possible.

 Q. Do you think an artist should be able to draw?